streamnative/terraform-aws-cloud/README.md

 This Terraform module supports the following:

 - **Public (EKS) / Private (Node Groups)**: The EKS cluster API server is accessible from the internet, and node groups use a private VPC endpoint to communicate with the cluster's controle plane **_(default configuration)_**
 - **Public (EKS) / Public (Node Groups)**: The EKS cluster API server is accessible from the internet, and node groups use a public EKS endpoint to communicate with the cluster's control plane.
-This can be disabled by setting the input `enable_node_group_private_networking = false` in the module.
+This mode can be enabled by setting the input `enable_node_group_private_networking = false` in the module.

 **Note:** _Currently we do not support fully private EKS clusters with this module (i.e. all network traffic remains internal to the AWS VPC)_